sftpgo/docs/docs/tutorials/eventmanager-icap.md

 - **Denied patterns**: `.sftpgo-upload*`
 - **Policy**: `Hide`

+:warning: A filter defined on a subdirectory replaces the one on `/` for that directory.
+Where a user or group has a filter on a specific path, for example allowed extensions on `/inbox`, add `.sftpgo-upload*` to its denied patterns as well.

 ![File pattern filter](../assets/img/icap-pattern-filter.png){data-gallery="icap-filter"}

-With the **Hide** policy, temporary files are completely invisible — they do not appear in directory listings and all operations on them are blocked.
-This is the recommended setting.
+With the **Hide** policy, temporary files do not appear in directory listings and all operations on them are blocked.
+The ICAP action reads them regardless, since event actions are not bound by file pattern filters.

 Alternatively, the **Deny** policy makes the files appear in listings but blocks all operations (download, delete, rename).
 Use this if you need visibility into ongoing uploads.

-:information_source: Apply this filter to a group to enforce it for all users at once, rather than configuring each user individually.

 ## Step 3: Create an ICAP Action